commonhaus/foundation/CONTRIBUTING.md

 Thanks for considering a contribution to the Commonhaus Foundation (CF) repository.
 We value every contribution, whether it's a document edit or a major revision.

+## Legal

+All contributions to this repository are licensed under the [MIT License](https://opensource.org/license/mit), version 2.0 or later, or, if another license is specified as governing the file or directory being modified, such other license.

+All contributions are subject to the [Developer Certificate of Origin (DCO)](https://developercertificate.org/).
+The DCO text is also included verbatim in the [dco.txt](dco.txt) file in the root directory of the repository.

 ## Quick start

 - **Discuss First**: For significant changes, start a GitHub discussion to establish consensus[^1].
 For smaller edits, you can directly create a pull request (PR).